mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 ## Eliminating scrollbar that may appear when using standard HTML elements

+Although we successfully achieved our goal to add a nice Chart by the technique introduced so far, we still have a minor challenge to solve.

 Look closely at these two renderings of the Sales/Returns page.

 | After adding Chart, scrollbar appears | Scrollbar eliminated  |
 | :-: | :-: |
 | ![Unwanted Scrollbar](./images/with-scroll-sales-returns.png) | ![After having removed Scrollbar](./images/no-scroll-sales-returns-exclude-rows.png) |

-The image on the *left* shows a vertical scrollbar (the one on the right does not).
+The image on the *left* shows an *unexpected* vertical scrollbar (the one on the right does not).

 When something like this appears, you will find that the best practice is to use [Browser Developer Tools](https://www.geeksforgeeks.org/browser-developer-tools/) to inspect how a page got generated.

-Legacy Display files were designed to produce a square rendering with fixed number of rows (and character positions - aka *columns* -).
-Typical [Sizes](https://www.ibm.com/docs/en/i/7.5?topic=80-dspsiz-display-size-keyword-display-files) were `80x24` and `132x27`.
+Legacy Display files produce a square rendering with fixed number of rows (and character positions - aka *columns* -).
+Typical [Sizes](https://www.ibm.com/docs/en/i/7.5?topic=80-dspsiz-display-size-keyword-display-files) are `80x24` and `132x27`.
 Web Browser's canvas does not have such limitation, in fact, it is said that elements [Flow](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout) down and to the right as they are naturally placed in the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
-There are of course many ways to control how elements are positioned.
+(There are of course many ways to control how elements are positioned, for this discussion we rely on the basics).

-Without getting into too much detail in this topic, suffice to say, the [Expo Display Pages](/concepts/user-interface/qsys-expo-display-pages.html) are processed by [Expo Client JavaScript Library](https://asnaqsys.github.io/concepts/user-interface/qsys-expo-client-advanced-css.html), to generate elements that will mimic a full legacy designed page.
+The [Expo Display Pages](/concepts/user-interface/qsys-expo-display-pages.html) uses the [Expo Client JavaScript Library](https://asnaqsys.github.io/concepts/user-interface/qsys-expo-client-advanced-css.html) to generate elements that mimic - *a full* - legacy page.

-The following *pseudo* HTML syntax exemplifies how the legacy height is accomplished on an Expo Display Page:
+The *pseudo* HTML code below shows how the legacy height is accomplished on an Expo Display Page:

 ```html
 <div Record="FIRST-ACTIVE-RECORD" >